 - Sharing a table containing the top performing countries in a Google Ads account.

-- Sharing the same table, highlighting an unexpected top performer, including an example of a bid adjustment for that top performer, offering to create a location-specific marketing campaign, and asking the client if they would consider creating a localised product for this market.
+- Sharing the same table, highlighting an unexpected top performer, including an example of a bid adjustment for that top performer, offering to create a location-specific marketing campaign, and asking the client if they would consider creating a localised product for the market.

 Comments play an essential role in providing the context clients need to understand account performance.
 There are a few important things to remember here: